YetAnotherConnor/ReactionThreadsMenu/README.md

 - Defaults to true, but adding `reactionThreads-menu = false` in your config disables this.

 `reactionThreads-oldMenus` Menus created in prior closed threads can create a new thread.
-- Defaults to true, but adding `reactionThreads-menu = false` in your config disables this.
+- Defaults to true, but adding `reactionThreads-oldMenus = false` in your config disables this.

 ### Information
 This plugin requires the `ReactionThreadsMenuData.json` file which is created on first launch; moving or deleting this file will lose necessary data.